-- 18.1 Monitoring and evaluation of these procedures is the responsibility of a panel comprising the University Registrar, the Director of Student Affairs, a Head of College and the President of the Students' Union. - 18.2 The panel will meet annually to review complaints submitted during the previous academic year.
-The review will include: - (i) the number and range of complaints submitted; - (ii) the timeliness and security of their resolution; - (iii) the operation of the procedures; - (iv) year-on-year comparisons. - 18.3 The review will be informed by annual reports from Colleges and Service Departments, covering all complaints submitted through the formal procedures, and any recurring issue settled by informal intervention before the formal procedures were invoked. - 18.4 Secretariat will produce an annual report giving an overview of the operation of the Student Complaints Procedure, together with any recommendations for amendment to the procedures, or other action, which will be submitted to Academic Board and the Board of Governors. - 18.5 The University Secretary and the Secretariat staff are the source of authoritative, formal guidance on the applicability and operation of the Student Complaints Procedure.
+- 18.1 Monitoring and evaluation of these procedures is the responsibility of a panel comprising the University Registrar, the Academic Registrar, a Head of College and the President of the Students' Union. - 18.2 The panel will review complaints submitted during the previous academic year via the annual Student Complaints Report produced by Secretariat.
+The review will include: - (i) the number and range of complaints submitted; - (ii) the timeliness of the operation of the procedure; - (iii) any identified themes of complaint; - (iv) the resolutions offered when complaints are wholly or partially upheld - (v) year-on-year comparisons. - 18.3 Following review by the panel, the annual Student Complaints Report will be updated as appropriate (including recommendations for amendment to the procedures, or other action) and submitted to Academic Board and the Board of Governors. - 18.4 The Head of Governance and the Secretariat staff are the source of authoritative, formal guidance on the applicability and operation of the Student Complaints Procedure.